Too Young (Sidney Lippman and Sylvia Dee song)

 "Too Young" is a popular song, with music written by Sidney Lippman and lyrics by Sylvia Dee.
 A recording of the song was released by Nat King Cole in 1951, which reached No. 1 in the United States and became the best-selling song of the year.
+The song was an early attempt by music labels to appeal to the younger demographics and its success later led to a boom in music that catered to the young.
 Another successful version was released by Donny Osmond in 1972.

 Nat King Cole recording

 "Too Young" was one of the early attempts by record labels to release songs with a young musical persona that might appeal to a young audience.
 In the United States, among the earliest versions were those recorded by Victor Young and His Orchestra, and Johnny Desmond.
 However, it was the version recorded by Nat King Cole that proved to be most successful.